Higher Lelong numbers versus full Monge-Amp\`ere mass: Quasi-psh functions with zero Lelong number everywhere

 for every constant $M>0$, and $vol_1$ is a smooth volume form on $X_1$.
 It follows that for every smooth form $vol_2$ on $X_2$ one gets

 for every constant $M>0$.
 Hence $\nu(f_*u, x)=0$ for every $x \in X_2$.
 This finishes the proof. \endproof

 \begin{proposition} Let $X$ be a projective manifold.
-Then there exists a closed positive current $T$ of bi-degree $(1,1)$ on $X$ such that $T$ has zero Lelong number everywhere and $T$ charges some pluripolar set. \end{proposition}
+Then there exists a closed positive current $T$ of bi-degree $(1,1)$ on $X$ such that $T$ has zero Lelong number everywhere and $T$ charges some pluripolar set, \emph{i.e.,} the trace measure of $T$ has positive mass on some pluripolar set. \end{proposition}

 \proof Let $n:= \dim X$.
 We first prove the desired assertion when $X= \P^n$.
-Let $T_1$ be a quasi-psh function on $\P^1$ such that $T_1$ has zero Lelong number everywhere and $T_1$ has mass on some pluripolar set.
+Let $T_1$ be a current on $\P^1$ such that $T_1$ has zero Lelong number everywhere and $T_1$ has mass on some compact pluripolar set.
 Let $p_1: (\P^1)^n \to \P^1$ be the natural projection to the first component of $(\P^1)^n$.
 Let $T_1':= p_1^* T_1$.
-Hence, $T'_1$ charges some pluripolar set $A$ on $(\P^1)^n$.
+Hence, $T'_1$ charges some compact pluripolar set $A$ on $(\P^1)^n$.
 Moreover, by Lemma \ref{le-pullbacklelong}, we see that $T_1'$ has zero Lelong number everywhere.